lonewolf-201/android-apps/Howl/readme.md

 This is a new messaging app.

-                          Alert
 This app is still under development.
 One man Project so it is quiet hard, will release once done
 Points about This app:
-            # This does not use trackers to spy on your texts
+            1) This does not use trackers to spy on your texts
-            # You can add stickers as you wish
+            2) You can add stickers as you wish
-            # Google Pay request and pay options
+            3) Google Pay request and pay options
-            # Group Fund Raising options available
+            4) Group Fund Raising options available
-            # User defined themes
+            5) User defined themes
-            # Absolutely Free (Atleast For now)
+            6) Absolutely Free (Atleast For now)